We are required to provide the best estimate possible for Probate work.

 We anticipate it will take between fifteen and twenty-five hours work at £275 per hour resulting in a time element charge of between £4,125 and £6,425 plus VAT, and a value element charge of £2,250 plus VAT giving a total charge of between £6,375 and £8,675 plus VAT.

-Disbursements are costs related to the matter that are payable to third parties, over which we have no control, such as court fees.
-We handle the payment of the disbursements on your behalf to ensure a smoother process, but may ask for a payment on account to cover these expenses.
+Disbursements and expenses are costs related to the matter that are payable to third parties, over which we have no control, such as court fees and which may attract VAT as appropriate.
+We handle the payment of these expenses/disbursements on your behalf to ensure a smoother process, but may ask for a payment on account to cover these expenses.

-Bankruptcy-only Land Charges Department searches £2.00 (per beneficiary)
+Bankruptcy-only Land Charges Department searches £2.00 plus VAT (per beneficiary)

-Notices in The London Gazette and a Local Newspaper - protection against unexpected claims from unknown creditors - £250.00 (depending on the locality of the newspaper used).
+Notices in The London Gazette and a Local Newspaper - protection against unexpected claims from unknown creditors - approximately £250.00 plus VAT (depending on the locality of the newspaper used).

-If any additional copies of the grant are required, they will cost 50p each (1 additional copy per asset is usually obtained).
+If any additional copies of the grant are required, they will cost £1.50 each (1 additional copy per asset is usually obtained).

 Potential Additional Charges: